koding/kdlearn/guides/php-cms/drupal/setup.md

 ### Step 1.

-Open up your [Koding](https://koding.com) Terminal and type in the following command to get you started.
+Open up your [Koding](https://koding.com) Terminal and type in the following command to get started.

 	cd Web

 ### Step 2.

-Next up, you must download Drupal version that you want to use it, in this case We use [Drupal 8](https://www.drupal.org/node/572834)
+Next up, you must download Drupal version that you're planing on using, in this case we are going to use [Drupal 8](https://www.drupal.org/node/572834)

 	wget http://ftp.drupal.org/files/projects/drupal-8.x-dev.tar.gz